Chapter One: “May I have your daughter’s hand in marriage?”

 When the TWA pilot landed the non-stop flight from Kennedy Airport to San Diego, a sense of foreboding would have been appropriate given the task at hand.
 The task at hand was to ask Raymond J. Bass, a prominent engineer, for his daughter’s hand in marriage.
 I was cavalier about the difficulty of the task for a number of reasons none of which hold up to scrutiny 37 years later.
 If I knew then what I know now,….

 I have no idea whether the benefits of hindsight would have changed my behavior in 1981.
 I was in love.
-Diana’s love for me was greater than mine for her.
-Not that the difference was great—just enough for me to appreciate my good fortune after months of careful consideration, smart, beautiful, elegant Diana had decided to marry me without reservation.
+After months of careful consideration, smart, beautiful, elegant Diana had decided to marry me without reservation.

 At the airport, Diana picked me up in her mother Helen Brunskill Bass’ patently expensive automobile.
 Helen was in the hospital in La Jolla being treated with what her oncologist described as “experimental” chemotherapy for inoperable lung cancer.
-From early December through late February, I had been at the other end of the telephone when Diana called most nights for lengthy and emotionally laden telephone calls after Diana’s planned visit to her parents had turned into a death watch.
+From early December through late February, I had been at the other end of the telephone.
+Diana called most nights for lengthy and emotionally laden telephone calls.
+Diana’s planned visit to her parents had turned into a death watch.

 Diana and I arrived at Helen’s hospital room where the dramatically beautiful view of the Pacific Ocean briefly distracted.
 Clad in an elegant red robe, Helen flirted with me displaying her lovely legs while she sorted on her bed costly antique silver flatware to be deposited in her safe deposit box.
 Helen had made it clear to Raymond he was not to touch the silver labelled for distribution to each of her four children.
 By comparison to Diana’s parents, my sudden rags to riches saga indicated I was a parvenu in my brief pretense at extravagance.

-My ability to spend freely was based on easy credit and New York City’s then down-on-its-heels reality where expensive attractions were then obtainable on what later appeared to be bargain basement prices.
+My ability to spend freely was based on a multi month gig writing a report on South Africa for the Rockefeller Foundation chaired by the head of the Ford Foundation, easy credit and New York City’s then down-on-its-heels reality where expensive attractions were then obtainable on what later appeared to be bargain basement prices.